 Table 2.
-Barramundi biology
+Barramundi biology5

 Figure 1.
-Distribution of reported commercial catch of Barramundi in Northern Territory waters during 2015
+Distribution of the reported commercial catch of Barramundi in Northern Territory waters during 2016

 Figure 2.
-Catch of Barramundi in Northern Territory waters by fishing sector from 2000 to 2015
+Catch of Barramundi in Northern Territory waters by fishing sector from 2000 to 2016

 Figure 3.
-Commercial catch per unit effort (CPUE; kg per 100 m of net per day) for Barramundi in Northern Territory waters from 1983 to 2015
+Commercial catch per unit effort (CPUE; kg/100 m of net per day) for Barramundi in Northern Territory waters from 1983 to 2016

 Table 3.
-Main features and statistics for the fishing sectors harvesting Barramundi in Northern Territory waters during 2015
+Main features and statistics for the fishing sectors harvesting Barramundi in Northern Territory waters during 2016

-Fishing sector Commercial Recreational Indigenous
+Fishing sector Commercial Recreational Aboriginal

 Fishing methods

-Gill net ✓
+Gillnet ✓ ✓

 Rod and line ✓ ✓

 Spearfishing ✓ ✓

 Hand line ✓ ✓

 Management methods

-Size limits ✓ $\checkmark$
+Size limits ✓ ✓

 Limited entry ✓

 Spatial zoning ✓ ✓

 Vessel restrictions ✓

 Catch limits ✓

 Spatial closures ✓ ✓

 Temporal closures ✓ ✓

 Gear restrictions ✓ ✓ ✓

-Possession limits ✓ ✓ ✓
+Possession limits ✓

 Catch

-383 t Recreational: 155 t (2010) Fishing tour operators: 39 t 110 t (2000)
+305.1 t Recreational: 155 t (2010) 6 Fishing Tour Operator: 24.8 t 110 t (2000)

-Active commercial vessels 14
+Active commercial vessels 13

-Barramundi are mainly caught using commercial gill nets, which have almost no impact on benthic habitats and are quite selective in their harvest.
-Reported bycatch in the Barramundi Fishery represents less than 1 per cent of the total catch and typically consists of Queenfish, unwanted shark species and catfish.
-Commercial gill nets have been found to often interact with threatened, endangered and protected species (TEPS).
-The most common TEPS interactions involve Saltwater Crocodiles (<50 interactions per year), but this is unlikely to impact on populations given that this species has reached carrying capacity in most catchments.
-Other TEPS interactions include Largetooth Sawfish, Green Sawfish, turtles and dugongs, but these are less common (<10 per year).
-The low bycatch and interaction levels with TEPS are supported by observer data collected on board commercial vessels.
+Barramundi are mainly caught using commercial gillnets, which have almost no impact on benthic habitats and are quite selective in their harvest.
+Reported bycatch in the BF represents less than 1% of the total catch7 and typically consists of Queenfish, unwanted shark species and catfish.
+Commercial gillnets have been found to often interact with threatened, endangered and protected species (TEPS).
+The most common TEPS interactions involve Saltwater Crocodiles.
+In 2016, 179 interactions were recorded with this species, of which 118 were released alive and 61 died.
+This number of dead Saltwater Crocodiles is unlikely to impact on populations given that this species has reached carrying capacity in most catchments8.

+Other TEPS interactions in 2016 included nine Largetooth Sawfish, 26 Green Sawfish, 24 Dwarf Sawfish and one Narrow Sawfish, all of which were released alive.
+The relatively low bycatch and interaction levels with TEPS are supported by observer data collected on board commercial vessels.